netpump-data/docs/docs/Netpump_Data_for_Azure_Installation.md

 ![Create_a_resource_group][001]

+Azure Portal – Resource Group creation form with the Name and Region filled in.

-Create the install resource group: Repeat the above process to create a second resource group named `rg-netpump-install` in the same region.
+**Create the install resource group:** Repeat the above process to create a second resource group named `rg-netpump-install` in the **same region**.
 This second group will be used to hold temporary installation assets separately from core resources.
 Again, wait for the Deployment succeeded message.

-**Why two resource groups?** Separating core resources and installation assets helps with organization and cleanup.
+Why two resource groups?
+Separating core resources and installation assets helps with organization and cleanup.
 The `rg-netpump-core` group will contain the persistent Netpump service resources, while `rg-netpump-install` will contain short-lived setup resources that can be isolated or removed later.

 ### 2. Add Key Vaults to the Resource Groups

 You will create two Azure Key Vaults – one in each resource group:

-#### Core Key Vault
+**1. Core Key Vault:**
 In the `rg-netpump-core` resource group, click + Create and search for Key Vault.
 Select Key Vault and click Create.
 In the Key Vault creation form:

 - **Key Vault Name**: `kv-netpump-core` (must be globally unique within Azure, usually the prefix plus core is fine).

 - **Region**: Same region as above.

 - Leave other settings at defaults (for this setup, standard SKU and default access policy settings are fine).

-- Click Review + Create, then Create.
+Click **Review + Create**, then **Create**.
 Wait for the Key Vault deployment to succeed.

-#### Install Key Vault
+2. Install Key Vault:**
 Repeat the process in the `rg-netpump-install` group.
 Create a Key Vault named `kv-netpump-install` (same region).
 Wait for deployment success.

-**Why two Key Vaults?** The core vault (`kv-netpump-core`) is intended to store long-lived secrets like cluster certificates, while the install vault (`kv-netpump-install`) will store short-lived secrets used during the installation process.
+Why two Key Vaults?
+The core vault (`kv-netpump-core`) is intended to store long-lived secrets like cluster certificates, while the install vault (`kv-netpump-install`) will store short-lived secrets used during the installation process.
 This separation adds security and clarity.

-**Validation**: After creation, verify in the portal that each resource group contains one Key Vault with the expected name.
+**Validation**: After creation, verify in the portal that **each resource group contains one Key Vault** with the expected name.
 For example, in `rg-netpump-core` you should see `kv-netpump-core`, and in `rg-netpump-install` you should see `kv-netpump-install`.

 ### 3. Register the Server Application (Back-end AAD App)